mattischrome/blogischrome/_posts/2012-09-29-album-digest-september-2012.markdown

 date: "2012-09-29"
 title: "Album Digest, September 2012"
 categories: Music
-tags: [Music, Album Digest, September, Four Tet, The xx, Nelly Furtado, Grizzly Bear]
+tags: [Music, Album Digest, September, Four Tet, The xx, Nelly Furtado, Grizzly Bear, Twelve]
 ---

 I had a bit more time to listen to this month’s albums because I was on holiday for two weeks.
 I didn’t manage to write about them while on holiday though!
 In fact I bought and listened to a few more, but I will save them for next month.
 The albums I will discuss now (in order bought) are: